-Salsa De Chiltepin is a fiery and flavorful sauce that will tantalize your taste buds with its bold and intense flavors.
-This salsa is made with chiltepin peppers, tomatoes, garlic and a little vinegar to make it last a long time!
+Salsa De Chiltepin is a flavorful sauce that will set your taste buds on fire!
+This salsa is made with chiltepin peppers, tomatoes, garlic and a little vinegar to make it last a long time.
+It goes with any Mexican dish you decide to use it on.

 This salsa is very special to me since it’s a family recipe.
 My brother gifted me a large container of these little fiery peppers before moving to Portugal and gave me the recipe!
 Now I’m sharing it with the world.
 Lucky you 🙂